tmobile/percy-cake/README.md

 ## Build

-Build app frontend and backend:
+Build app frontend (which will build in production mode), the static assets are built under `frontend/dist`:

 ```bash
 ./docker/build.sh